 Some breeds are clearly long-haired though.
 Persians are probably the most well-known breed that clearly has a long-haired coat.

-Genetically speaking, only cats that have two copies of the recessive longhair gene will be a longhaired cat.
-A cat that has one copy of the longhair gene and one of the shorthair gene will be shorthaired but still carry the longhair gene.
+Genetically speaking, only cats that have two copies of the recessive longhair gene will be longhaired cats.
+A cat that has one copy of the longhair gene and one of the shorthair gene will be shorthaired but still, carry the longhair gene.

 Could my shelter cat be a purebred cat?

 While purebred shelter cats are rare, they are not unheard of!

 There are a few different reasons that a purebred cat could end up in an animal shelter.